 The value chain starts with a resource and ends with an impact on quality of life.
 Value chains exist in a complex and chaotic economic ecosystem with a variety of resources, a variety of actors and a variety of interactions that produce a variety of outcomes.
-It is virtually impossible for a value chain analysis to be academically rigorous, but it is incredibly useful in understanding the main drivers of socio-economic performance.
+It is virtually impossible for a value cha